 - 4.1.2 Staff should therefore be very cautious if faced with the offer of a gift.
 Casual gifts offered by contractors or others (for example, at the festive season) may not be in any way connected with the performance of duties so as to constitute an offence under the Bribery Act 2010.
 Such gifts should nevertheless be politely declined.
 Articles of small intrinsic value, such as branded calendars or diaries, may however be accepted where this would not breach this guidance.
 If in doubt, staff must contact their line manager before acceptance.
 Gifts declined must also be declared by staff. - 4.1.3 Small gifts from patients or their families, to express their gratitude to members of staff, can be accepted by members of staff without breaching this guidance.
 The circumstances should allow sensible application of judgement.
 Refusal could cause offence.
-Such gifts will be of relatively low value, for example, biscuits, chocolates, flowers etc. These gifts do not need to be registered.
-On no account, however, should gifts of alcohol be accepted by staff.
+Such gifts will be of relatively low

-- 4.1.4 Where an unsolicited, inappropriate or high-value gift is received by a member of staff and the individual is unable to return it or the donor refuses to accept its return, they should report the circumstances to their Line Manager or relevant Executive Director, who will ensure the donor is advised of the course of action. - 4.1.5 Under no circumstances must staff accept personal gifts of cash (or cash equivalents such as gift vouchers) regardless of the amount.
-Should a patient or their family wish to make a financial donation in recognition of the care they have received from staff, they should be clearly signposted to the Board's Endowment Fund, Fife Health Charity, who are able to accept direct financial donations in support of the health and wellbeing of patients and staff in NHS Fife. - 4.1.6 Where cash equivalents, such as gift vouchers, are inadvertently received by staff and cannot be returned to the donator, acceptance of these vouchers require formal Executive Director approval in advance of any spend, with resultant registration and declaration of the sums received and items purchased therefrom.
-In determining the appropriate use of any gift vouchers so received, the respective Executive Director must ensure that intended spend is in line with other NHS Fife policies and with the guiding principles of these Standards, i.e. alcohol should not be purchased.
-Executive Directors should ideally ensure that larger amounts (i.e. vouchers above £25) should be split to benefit as wide a group of staff in the receiving service as possible.
-Executive Directors may also rule that any gift vouchers so received will be destroyed without use. - 4.1.7 Financial donations to a departmental fund that are to be used for the purposes of the Board e.g. to support training, must always be administered through Fife Health Charity. - 4.1.8 Gifts of equipment not for individual use may be accepted, provided that: - They are in no way related to purchasing decisions and do not commit the Board to any obligations with the supplier; - They are entered into the Register of Interests, Gifts & Hospitality; - A risk assessment is carried out before acceptance of the Board's potential liabilities of accepting the asset; - The budget holder's approval to accepting the gift is sought, particularly if there are any costs (recurrent or non-recurrent) associated with accepting the gift; - They are recorded under the procedures for accepting donated assets and details notified to the Board's Capital Accountant (further information available at Appendix E, Section 6 of the Financial Operating Procedures).
+- value, for example, biscuits, chocolates, flowers etc. These gifts do not need to be registered.
+On no account, however, should gifts of alcohol be accepted by staff. - 4.1.4 Where an unsolicited, inappropriate or high-value gift is received by a member of staff and the individual is unable to return it or the donor refuses to accept its return, they should report the circumstances to their Line Manager or relevant Executive Director, who will ensure the donor is advised of the course of action. - 4.1.5 Under no circumstances must staff accept personal gifts of cash (or cash equivalents such as gift vouchers) regardless of the amount.
+Should a patient or their family wish to make a financial donation in recognition of the care they have received from staff, they should be clearly signposted to the Board's Endowment Fund, Fife Health Charity, who are able to accept direct financial donations in support of the health and wellbeing of patients and staff in NHS Fife. - 4.1.6 Financial donations to a departmental fund that are to be used for the purposes of the Board e.g. to support training, must always be administered through Fife Health Charity. - 4.1.7 Gifts of equipment not for individual use may be accepted, provided that: - They are in no way related to purchasing decisions and do not commit the Board to any obligations with the supplier; - They are entered into the Register of Interests, Gifts & Hospitality; - A risk assessment is carried out before acceptance of the Board's potential liabilities of accepting the asset; - The budget holder's approval to accepting the gift is sought, particularly if there are any costs (recurrent or non-recurrent) associated with accepting the gift; - They are recorded under the procedures for accepting donated assets and details notified to the Board's Capital Accountant (further information available at Appendix E, Section 6 of the Financial Operating Procedures).